Birthday parties are a big business these days, and kids parties are no different.

 1. Time It Right

 Timing really is everything, and kids’ birthday parties are no different.
 The cheapest birthday parties for parents are the ones held between 2pm and 5pm.
-At this point to can ensure that kids have eaten lunch, but it’s too early for dinner, which takes the pressure off of you to provide.
+At this point to can ensure that kids have eaten their lunch, but it’s too early to have dinner, which takes the pressure off of you to provide a full ‘meal’.
 Make this even clearer by noting on your invitation that “some small snacks will be provided”.

 2. Extend Your Lead Time